 - Here is a fun Valentine’s Day bubble printable you can use.

-- Here is a cute idea using pencils for Valentine’s Day.
+- Here’s a cute idea using pencils for Valentine’s Day.

 - Use highlighter markers and attach this cute printable too.

-- A fun game you could use as a Valentine is this Valentine’s Day bingo card.
-You could attach a dobber which kids love with a ribbon on the corner and could even volunteer to come in and play the game with them in class if they are having a party that day.
+A fun game you could use as a Valentine is this Valentine’s Day bingo card.
+You could attach a dobber which kids love with a ribbon on the corner and could even volunteer to come in.
+Play the game with them in class if they are having a party that day.

 - If you want to include a little mint I have these cute Valentine’s Day tic tac toe boards you can attach a pack of tic tacs to.